 Regular points like Peco Set Track have a small sections of plastic rail in the middle of the frog that interrupt the power to the locomotive as it runs through.
 This is not normally an issue with larger locomotives moving at speed but will cause a smaller locomotive travelling slowly to stall.

-I do like Cameron’s posts – it’s wonderful to see his approach, and the layout coming to life.
+I do like Cameron’s posts – it’s wonderful to see his approach on how to wire a DCC model railway, and the layout coming to life.
 I particularly liked the way he took his circuit diagram to the electronics shop – genius!

 Next, on to Jim: